 the second draft At-Sea Operations Framework

-The 30-day Public Consultation is part of the extensive drafting procedure for the ASO Scope, which is led by the ASO TWG and overseen by the board of GSSI and CGF.
-During this second consultation, the changes from the first Public Consultation are presented for stakeholders’ review.
+The 30-day Public Consultation was part of the extensive drafting procedure for the ASO Scope, which is led by the ASO TWG and overseen by the board of GSSI and CGF.
+During this second consultation, the changes from the first Public Consultation were presented for stakeholders’ review.

-Once finalized, the SSCI will be ready to launch the At-Sea Operations scope, allowing for third-party social compliance certification schemes in the seafood industry to be benchmarked against SSCI criteria and receive SSCI recognition.
+On May 27 2021, GSSI and SSCI launched the At-Sea Operations scope, allowing for third-party social compliance certification schemes in the seafood industry to be benchmarked against SSCI criteria and receive SSCI recognition.

 Publication Consultation Documentation